 The tripartite model of school psychology espoused by the program includes consultation, assessment, and direct intervention.
-In addition to the tripartite model, several paradigms form the core philosophy of the School Psychology program, including emphases on the scientist-practitioner tradition, reflective practice, primary prevention, developmental and systems theory, and becoming agents of change.
+In addition to the tripartite model, several paradigms form the core philosophy of the School Psychology program, including emphases on respecting diversity, the scientist-practitioner tradition, reflective practice, primary prevention, developmental and systems theory, and becoming agents of change.
 There are numerous experiences designed to assist you in the acquisition of these paradigms, some of which are described below.

 Please feel free to explore this program site further, and if you have any questions or would like to schedule a time to meet with me for further discussion, just send me an e-mail.